 The common, simple ingredients are the best part of this low carb casserole.
 I often have them on hand, and I’ll bet you do too.
 And like many easy keto recipes, there are some options for customizing this one.

 Here is what you’ll need for virtually any healthy chicken bacon ranch casserole recipe, and some customization options:

 - Chicken Breast – It needs to be cooked, and seasoned with at least salt and pepper, but otherwise any kind of chicken will do!
-I usually use baked chicken breast, shredded chicken made in the Instant Pot, or pan seared chicken breast.
-This recipe is also a great way to use up leftover chicken you already have, or for a shortcut, buy a rotiserrie chicken… and (boom!) you get one of the easiest keto shredded chicken recipes ever.
+I usually use baked chicken breast, Instant Pot shredded chicken, roasted chicken, or pan seared chicken breast.
+This recipe is also a great way to use up leftover ranch chicken you already have, or for a shortcut, buy a rotiserrie chicken… and (boom!) you get one of the easiest keto shredded chicken recipes ever.

 - Bacon – Also needs to be pre-cooked until crispy, but there are several options here.
 I prefer to make bacon in the oven because it makes a large batch to use for multiple recipes, but you could also make air fryer bacon, stovetop bacon in a large skillet, or microwave bacon.
+And if you prefer a healthier alternative use baked turkey bacon instead.
 If you want convenience, buy pre-cooked bacon bits.

 - Garlic – You can buy fresh garlic and mince it yourself, or use jarred garlic to save time.